-- (1) See description of the Directors' Deferral Plan, page 17. - 2) Unless otherwise indicated in a footnote, each person listed in the table possesses sole voting and sole investment power with respect to the shares shown in the table to be owned by that person.
-No person listed in the table owns more than percent of the outstanding common stock of the company.
-All directors and executive officers as a group own percent of the outstanding common stock of the company.
-1,800 of Mr. Cook's shares were on deposit in a margin account as of February 4, 2008. - (3) The shares shown for Dr. Lechleiter include 13,470 shares that are owned by a family foundation for which he is a director.
-Dr. Lechleiter has shared voting power and shared investment power over the shares held by the foundation. - (4) The shares shown for Mr. Taurel include 18,545 shares that are owned by a family foundation for which he is a director.
+1 See description of the Lilly Directors' Deferral Plan, pages 18-19.

+2 Unless otherwise indicated in a footnote, each person listed in the table possesses sole voting and sole investment power with respect to the shares shown in the table to be owned by that person.
+No person listed in the table owns more than 0.10 percent of the outstanding common stock of the company.
+All directors and executive officers as a group own 0.18 percent of the outstanding common stock of the company.
+All directors and executive officers as a group own 0.18 percent of the outstanding common stock of the company.
+1,800 of Mr. Cook's shares were on deposit in a margin account as of February 4, 2008.

+3 The shares shown for Dr. Lechleiter include 13,470 shares that are owned by a family foundation for which he is a director.
+Dr. Lechleiter has shared voting power and shared investment power over the shares held by the foundation.

+4 The shares shown for Mr. Taurel include 18,545 shares that are owned by a family foundation for which he is a director.
 Mr. Taurel has shared voting power and shared investment power over the shares held by the foundation.